Selecting a Speech-to-Text API for your SaaS app is not a slam dunk!

 1. Big Three Cloud Providers

 The first set of choices for most developers are Speech-to-Text APIs from the big cloud companies - Google, Amazon and Microsoft.
 These big players offer Speech-to-Text APIs as part of their portfolio of Cloud AI & ML services.
-They are offered alongside other AI/ML APIs like NLU & Image Recognition APIs.
 The strategy for the Big Cloud providers is to sell their entire stack - from cloud infrastructure to APIs and even products.

 However the Cloud service providers may compete directly with the developers they look to serve.
 E.g. Amazon Connect directly competes with Contact Center platforms that are hosted on AWS.
 Google Dialogflow directly competes with other NLU startups that may be looking to build and offer Voice bots and Voice Assistants to enterprises.